0xmaddie/commonplace/README.md

+**2022-07-07** refactor, put #dailycoding stuff in its own file.

+i want to use a form of unityped functional programming for 2d graphics. every value is a time-varying display rewrite, called a filter.

 **2022-07-01** daily. not done with this one, gonna add a flow field or something to it.

 ![](./bin/daily_2022-07-01.gif)